saagie/api-saagie/README.md

 The `saagieapi` python package implements python API wrappers to easily interact with the Saagie platform in python.

+## Documentation

+You can find the documentation of this package [here](https://saagieapi.readthedocs.io/en/latest/).

 ## Installing

 ```bash